advait1307/Google-Landing-Page-Frontend/README.md

 # Google-Landing-Page-Frontend

-Duplicated the landing page of google search using HTML and CSS."\n" The page is responsive and works on all phones.
+Duplicated the landing page of google search using HTML and CSS.<br />
+The page is responsive and works on all phones.